ministryofjustice/hmpps-learner-records-api/README.md

 ### `POST:/match/:nomisId/no-match`
 This endpoint is to confirm a no match for a learner's NOMIS ID.
-The match will be saved as a `MatchEntity` in the database.
+This will be saved as a `MatchEntity` in the database.

 <details>
 <summary>Example request body for a no match:</summary>